fabriziosalmi/alma/docs/ENGINES.md

 ## Overview

-AI-CDN uses a **plugin architecture** for infrastructure providers.
+ALMA uses a **plugin architecture** for infrastructure providers.
 Each engine implements a common interface, allowing the core system to work with any provider.

 ## Available Engines